mth229/mth229.github.io/integration.md

 ~$$

 This is great as long as some antiderivative is known.
-There will be several different techniques for finding antiderivatives.
+There are several different techniques for finding antiderivatives.
 The `integrate` function in the `SymPy` package can do many of them:

 ```nocode, noout
 using MTH229